pacstall/pacstall/DEVELOPING.md

 Some lints inside checks may not even be needed in ruststall, because parsing is handled elsewhere.
 To give an example, `incompatible` and `compatible` elements do not need to be checked for improper formatting, because that is done at the `SRCINFO` conversion stage by [DistroClamp](https://docs.rs/libpacstall/latest/libpacstall/pkg/keys/struct.DistroClamp.html).

+Also, test your lints!!!
+Even better is to make your lints into functions that can be tested via rust tests.

 ### What needs to happen now?

 This is a list of random ideas that we could implement.
 I don't care what gets done as long as we do some of them: